 What Makes Up an Excellent UX?

-Enterprise generative AI is only going to gain users by helping them reach their goals.
+Enterprise generative AI will only gain users by helping them achieve their goals.

 Likewise, your web store or mobile app should do the same.
 This may be the bare minimum, so what makes a “good” or “excellent” user experience?